pavelccz/flexbox/README.md

-# flexbox_sass_rails
+# flexbox

-This stylesheet gives you a set of classes you can use to create a responsive flexbox grid in your rails application.
+This stylesheet gives you a set of classes you can use to create a responsive flexbox grid in your web application.
 It is very similar to [angular material](https://material.angularjs.org) flexbox classes.
 It's written in sass, you can specify breakpoints for different media query ranges.

 Note that this project is still a work in progress.
 The released version contains only features that should work perfectly.
 There is just a basic set of flexbox classes, but more will be added soon.